MIDI: GS, XG, and GM2

 A general opinion quickly formed that the GM's 128-instrument sound set was not large enough.
-Roland's General Standard, or GS, system included additional sounds, drumkits and effects, provided a "bank select" command that could be used to access them, and used MIDI Non-Registered Parameter Numbers (NRPNs) to access its new features.
-Yamaha's Extended General MIDI, or XG, followed in 1994.
+Roland's General Standard, or Roland GS, included additional sounds, drumkits and effects, provided a bank select command that could be used to access them, and used MIDI Non-Registered Parameter Numbers (NRPNs) to access its new features.
+Yamaha's Extended General MIDI, or Yamaha XG, followed in 1994.
 XG similarly offered extra sounds, drumkits and effects, but used standard controllers instead of NRPNs for editing, and increased polyphony to 32 voices.
-Both standards feature backward compatibility with the GM specification, but are not compatible with each other.
+Both standards feature backward compatibility with the GM specification but are not compatible with each other.
 Neither standard has been adopted beyond its creator, but both are commonly supported by music software titles.

 Member companies of Japan's AMEI developed the General MIDI Level 2 specification in 1999.
 GM2 maintains backward compatibility with GM, but increases polyphony to 32 voices, standardizes several controller numbers such as for sostenuto and soft pedal (una corda), RPNs and Universal System Exclusive Messages, and incorporates the MIDI Tuning Standard.
-GM2 is the basis of the instrument selection mechanism in Scalable Polyphony MIDI (SP-MIDI), a MIDI variant for low power devices that allows the device's polyphony to scale according to its processing power.
+GM2 is the basis of the instrument selection mechanism in Scalable Polyphony MIDI (SP-MIDI), a MIDI variant for low-power devices that allows the device's polyphony to scale according to its processing power.